pvishayanuroj/scrabble/README.md

 Prune down to 970 boards in 416.09 secs

 No change expected, since there are no duplicate letters in the hand tiles.

+Implemented further checks to mostly store boards with full words, rather than valid substrings.

+test3

+Generated 562 boards in 1.72 secs
+Prune down to 182 boards in 0.23 secs

+test4

+Generated 3221 boards in 13.55 secs
+Prune down to 828 boards in 1.18 secs